What are the 7 Ts of Product-Led Transformation?

 5 – Tell Tales

-One way to reduce the risk of failure is to create and run an “Outreach Plan” to learn from other organisations.
+One way to reduce the risk of failure is to learn from other organisations who have been on this journey before us.
 The aim should be to help key stakeholders in your organisation to have realistic expectations about transformation and the process of transforming.

 The old adage ‘stand on the shoulders of giants’ really applies when the organisation is embarking on a transformation program.
 It is without a doubt, a significant expenditure and while mishaps will occur, we should try to avoid failure if possible.